Sysprep was not able to validate your windows installation

 Disable-BitLocker -MountPoint "C:"

-Before you run Sysprep.exe again, Please verify once if OS volume is now fully decrypted.
-You can run below command to verify it.
+Before you run Sysprep.exe Again, verify once the OS volume is fully decrypted.
+You can run the below command to verify it.
 This time it should show as Fully Decrypted.
-You can check the Protection Status value is also showing as Protection Off.
+You can check the Protection Status value, also showing as Protection Off.

 manage-bde -status